-- A. A conditional use is a Type C application. - B. A term "compatibility determination" means conditional use for purposes of this code. - C. A conditional use may not commence until all other required development orders and permits are secured in accordance with the LDRs. - D. Minor amendments to a conditional use shall be processed as a Type A2 application.
+- A. A Conditional Use is a Type C application. - B. The term "compatibility determination" means conditional use for purposes of the LDR. - C. A Conditional Use may not commence until all other required development orders and permits are secured in accordance with the LDR. - D. Minor amendments to a Conditional Use shall be processed as a Type A2 application.